alexandroprado/caf-samples/dt-to-labs.md

 - Update internal documentation to show the new location, and IP addresses for the VMs.
 - Review any resources that interact with the VMs, and update any relevant settings or documentation to reflect the new configuration.

-## Review the deployment

-With the app now running, Contoso now needs to fully operationalize and secure it in Azure.

 ### Security

 The Contoso security team reviews the Azure VMs, to determine any security issues.